Check out these 13 Texas family road trips and start packing!

 3. Hiking In Texas State Parks

-If nature, adventure, hiking, and excursions are your thing, take a road trip in Texas that offers many places to do these outdoor activities.
+If nature, adventures, hiking, and excursions are your thing, take a road trip to Texas to one of our state parks, which offers these outdoor activities.
 You’ll find cabins and places to pitch your tent.
-These places are perfect for spending a day away from the city with family.
+These parks are perfect for spending a day away from the city with family.

 Great Texas State Parks for Hiking:

 - Palo Duro Canyon State Park

 - Dinosaur Valley State Park